 Division

-Division is a great way to separate large plants so you can plant salvia in multiple areas.
+Division is a great way to separate large plants from planting salvia in multiple areas.
 Follow these steps to propagate scarlet sage via division.

-- Immediately plant each section, or wrap in wet paper for up to two days.
+3. Immediately plant each section or wrap in wet paper for up to two days.

 Stem Cuttings

-First, cut a piece of stem that is 5-8 inches long.
+First, cut a piece of stem 5-8 inches long.
 Remove all leaves from the bottom 2-3 inches.

 Texas sage plants can survive the winter unprotected in zones 8-11.

-If you have a potted plant and live in an area that receives frosts, it’s best to bring your plant indoors during the winter.
+If you have a potted plant and live in an area that receives frosts, it’s best to bring it indoors during the winter.

 Place the plant in an area that receives bright or indirect light.
-Avoid placing it in a very warm place since this could lead to shock.
+Avoid placing it in a very warm place, as this could cause shock.

-If you’re growing Texas sage in containers, you’ll need to repot plants every few years.
+If you’re growing in containers, you must repot plants every few years.

 Deadheading